 - Ticket holder must be 18 or over to enter raffle.
 Children under 18 are admitted to the show FREE with a paid adult (18 or over), but are not eligible for the raffle.

 - You do not have to be present to win.
 We will contact you on the phone number or email address you provide on the ticket stub.
 Stubs must be clearly completed and put in collection point up to 3 pm on the day of the show.

 - You can purchase tickets directly from a Rotarian or from this website.

-- For $2.00, we can mail the tickets you purchased with stubs for the holder to fill out and put in the drawing at the show, or we can hold them in will-call and automatically enter you in the raffle drawing.
+- For no extra charge, we can hold them in will-call and automatically enter you in the raffle drawing.
+For a $2.00 mailing fee, we can mail the tickets you purchased with stubs for the holder to fill out and put in the drawing at the show.

 TICKET PURCHASER: A raffle ticket purchaser, or one to whom a raffle ticket is legally transferred, must be a business entity or an individual eighteen (18) years of age or older, who is a resident of Arizona or physically present in Arizona at the time of purchase of the raffle ticket.
 Only one individual or entity may be named on a raffle ticket stub.
 The raffle is conducted in English at the Show.
 A ticket drawn that does not have a readable name, e-mail address and/or contact phone number is invalid and will be disqualified.